top of page

 Smith L, Malinowski J, Ceulemans S, et al. Genetic testing and counseling for the unexplained epilepsies: An evidence-based practice guideline of the National Society of Genetic Counselors.
 J Genet Couns.
 Apr 2023;32(2):266-280. doi:10.1002/jgc4.1646

-Genetic testing for individuals with epilepsy may offer both clinical and personal benefit to patients and their families.
+Genetic testing for individuals with epilepsy may offer both clinical and personal benefits to patients and their families.

 Clinically, genetic test results may lead to changes in an individual’s epilepsy treatment and management, including: